-As a leader in the production of fresh fruits and vegetables, it is both Dole’s responsibility and honor to model exceptional business practices.
-Setting such precedence and defining industry priorities is instrumental in expanding Corporate Responsibility and Sustainability (CR&S) values throughout the industry.
+As a leader in the production of fresh fruits and vegetables, it is Dole’s honor to model exceptional business practices.
+Setting such precedence is instrumental in expanding Corporate Responsibility and Sustainability (CR&S) values throughout the industry.

 CR&S has always been part of Dole’s day-to-day business, so in order to implement greater support throughout its areas of operation, the Company created an official Corporate Social Responsibility (CSR) department in 2005.
 The main objective of this office was to compile CSR-related information from all of Dole’s divisions, harmonize approaches and define worldwide priorities.
 In 2010, CSR was renamed “Corporate Responsibility and Sustainability” as a way to highlight the Company’s commitment to protect natural resources and improve employees’ standard of living.
 Because historically, many European stakeholders have paved the way for identifying CR&S trends, Dole based this progressive department out of its EU headquarters.